Migrate from Legacy Faust

 Using the WP Template System

 If you chose to use the new Faust WP Template Hierarchy, you will need to create individual components for each Template.
 Those components will be rendered according to the hierarchy rules, when you visit a page on the Headless website.
-More specifically you define:
+More specifically, you define:

-• front-page.js: For rendering your site’s front page.
+: For rendering your site’s front page.single.js

-• single.js: For rendering a single post.
+: For rendering a single post.page.js

-• category.js: Representing category archive index pages.
+: Representing category archive index pages.

 The full list of templates are available at WordPress Docs.
 Bear in mind that not all types of templates are supported within Faust.
 You can check the dev console when you visit a page that gives you a hint of the available templates that this route will potentially match: